apelegri/wechat-mini-program-wiki/README.md

 **Further details:**
 A new page will contain at a minimum a **.js** file and a **.wxml** file.
 The **.json** file extension is used just in case you want to change the [window configuration](#window) in this particular page.
 And **.wxss** if you want to add a style sheet to your page.

-Let's see what's happen in each page of the quickstart project.
+Let's see what happens in each page of the quickstart project.

 **`Code snippet of the "index.js" file.`**